01 of 02

 Stem Stitch Butterfly

-This beautiful, but simple butterfly is a great embroidery pattern for practicing basic stitches, which makes it a perfect beginning embroidery project.
+This beautiful simple butterfly is a great embroidery pattern for practicing basic stitches, which makes it a perfect beginning embroidery project.
 It's a design that you're likely to think of working for spring, but by changing the colors, you could make a summer, autumn or winter butterfly too!

 The stem stitch is one of the first surface embroidery stitches learned when working hand embroidery patterns.
-But did you know it can also be used as a filling?
+But it can also be used as a filling.

 02 of 02